RavensbourneWebMedia/Web-development-workshop/sessions/week-02.md

 Sometimes bad websites are **not so obviously bad**.
 Their badness emerges as you use them, and cracks start to appear in what may be a pleasing layout.

-This list of principles (aka heuristics) is based on [good ol' Jakob Nielsen's 10 general principles for interaction design](http://www.nngroup.com/articles/ten-usability-heuristics), and should help you work out **what** exactly makes a website bad.
+This list of principles (aka heuristics) is based on [good ol' Jakob Nielsen's 10 general principles for interaction design](http://www.nngroup.com/articles/ten-usability-heuristics), and should help you work out **what** makes a website bad.

 1. **Invisibility of system status**